 A2Hosting offers a range of hosting plans, whether you are starting a small blog, or growing a large business, A2 Hosting will have something for you.

-A2Hosting has two shared WordPress hosting plans that offer unlimited hosting options.
-Both shared WordPress hosting plans come with WordPress pre-installed.
+A2Hosting offers two shared WordPress hosting plans with unlimited hosting options.
+Both shared WordPress hosting plans come with WordPress installed.
 A2 Hosting also allows users to select where they want their websites hosted, offering a range of global data centers to choose from.

 - Unmetered bandwidth and storage